mprat21/ssms-old/docs/ssmsinstallconfig/installerbased/configutilprogram.md

 Specific configurations to the connections can, if necessary, be changed in the Template.
 These are activated for the SSMS during the Deploy process.

 The settings in the Configuration Utility to be verified are represented in the template through a placeholder.
 This placeholder is then substituted during the deploy process.
-The placeholder has the form ${<name>}.
+The placeholder has the form ${/<name/>}.

 The name of a placeholder is structured as the following: <Prefix>.<Parameter>. <Prefix> has one of the following five values: